amritsingh183/credentialcli/Readme.md

-# CI/CD status
+# About the password utility

 ![GitHub CI](https://github.com/amritsingh183/credentialcli/actions/workflows/dev.workflow.yml/badge.svg)
 ![GitHub CI](https://github.com/amritsingh183/credentialcli/actions/workflows/release.workflow.yml/badge.svg)
-# About the password utility

 This CLI utility exposes the following commands which can be used to generate password(s).
 It was build with love using <https://github.com/spf13/cobra-cli>